vipfront/piggy/README.md

 Tools for Piggy Applications

 ## Getting Started
-Install the module with: `npm install piggy-tools -g`
+Install the module with: `npm install piggy -g`

 Then, you can initial an app using commands below: